abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 and reflecting on it.
 For instance, the Buddha says the Middle Way and the Eightfold Path give knowledge and understanding and lead to peace and awakening.
 That's the function of the path.
-When we are aligned with the Middle Way, we are in balance—this happens naturally.
+When we are aligned with the Middle Way, we are in balance---this happens naturally.

 In *Pāḷi*, the word *karaṇī,*as in *cakkhukaraṇī,* *ñāṇakaraṇī*, means "to make" or "to produce."
 It's an emphatic verb.
 This suggests that